 Rarely does anyone plan to get into debt they can’t pay.
 So it can be a worrying and stressful experience for most people.
 That’s why, when a borrower falls behind with payments, getting your Customer Experience (CX) right is critical.
-Throughout every aspect of the collections process, I have been a long-time advocate for adopting a customer-centric approach.
+Throughout every aspect of the debt collections’ legal process, I have been a long-time advocate for adopting a customer-centric approach.

 Research from Experian shows total consumer debt balances in the US increased 5.4% from 2020 to 2021 to $15.31 trillion, a $772 billion increase.
 According to the Urban Institute, roughly one in three Americans with a credit history have had a debt in collections.
 The number of Americans dealing with debt collection lawsuits could increase due to recission possibilities.